SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 ![IconStore](./Images/XinY.png)

-Examples of the functionality of the Swift language in a single document, this site offers other languages and gives you a jump start into any new language you want to learn!
+Examples of the functionality of the Swift language in a single document, this site offers other languages and gives you a jumpstart into any new language you want to learn!

 [http://learnxinyminutes.com/docs/swift/](http://learnxinyminutes.com/docs/swift/)